Skip to main content

 classify_ai_system

-Classify an AI system under the EU AI Act to determine its risk tier, Annex III category, and binding legal articles from a plain-language description.
+Classify AI systems under the EU AI Act by risk tier, Annex III category, and binding legal articles from a plain-language description.

 Instructions

 Classify an AI system under the EU AI Act (Regulation (EU) 2024/1689).
-Returns the risk tier (prohibited / high_risk / limited / minimal), the exact Annex III category and the binding Articles, grounded verbatim in the law.
-Use whenever a user asks whether an AI system is high-risk, prohibited, what obligations apply, or which Articles bind a given AI use-case.
+Give a plain-language description of what the system does and it returns the risk tier (prohibited / high_risk / limited / minimal), the exact Annex III category where applicable, and the binding Articles — every reference grounded verbatim in the law.
+USE THIS when the user asks whether an AI system is high-risk or prohibited, what obligations apply to it, or which Articles bind a specific AI use-case.
+For looking up one known Article use lookup_article; for keyword search use search_eu_ai_act.

 Input Schema